marikgoldstein/marikgoldstein.github.io/index.markdown

 - Nina Mortensen (Masters Thesis at NYU, 2024, research on VAEs, now at Fauna Robotics)
 - Kyle Adams (Undergradate from University of Florida, 2022, research on survival analysis, now a math phd at UF)
 - mentor for [Women in Data Science Datathon](https://www.widscambridge.org/datathon), Cambridge, 2021.
-- tutored at a few iterations of [NYU AI School](https://nyu-mll.github.io/nyu-ai-school-2024/), meant for first and second year undergraduate in the NYC area as a first exposure to AI/ML
+- tutored at a few iterations of [NYU AI School](https://nyu-mll.github.io/nyu-ai-school-2024/), meant for first and second year undergraduates in the NYC area as a first exposure to AI/ML

 ## Courses I've TA'ed/TF'ed:
 - NYU, Machine Learning.
 Prof: Rajesh Ranganath.
 Spring 2022.